esprfid/esp-rfid/README.md

 * Currently only Git version (2.4.0rc) of ESP8266 Core is supported, due to new function is introduced (WiFi.scanNetworksAsync()).
 * Firmware update does not authenticated (until we find a solution).
 * When you connect to ESP via mDNS url Browsers make a DNS Query for WebSocket link, it takes long time to resolve.

+### Time
+We are syncing time from a NTP Server (in Client -aka infrastructure- Mode).
+This will require ESP to have an Internet connection.
+Additionaly your ESP can also work without Internet connection too (Access Point -aka Ad-Hoc- Mode),  without giving up functionality.
+This will require you to do syncing manually.
+ESP can store and hold time for you approximately 51 days without a major issue, device time can drift from actual time depending on usage, temprature, etc.
+So you have to login to settings page and sync it in a timely fashion.

 ## Scalability
 Since we are limited on both flash and ram size things may get ugly at some point in the future.
 You can find out some test results below.